DDMAL/simssa.github.io/_opportunities/opportunities.md

 ---
 # SIMSSA is hiring for Summer 2021!

+Please note: You are welcome to apply for more than one position.
+Since there is some overlap in the skill sets, depending on the applicant pool we may also consider you for a different position than the one(s) you apply for.
+Please make it clear in your cover letter which position(s) you are interested in and if you have a preference.
+Thank you!

 ## Software developers

 The Single Interface for Music Score Searching and Analysis (SIMSSA) project is hiring McGill undergraduate and graduate students to work as summer software developers.